vespa-engine/documentation/en/tutorials/text-search.md

 </pre>
 </div>
-Note that the relevance score which is normalized in the range [0,1] for the default rank profile using _nativeRank_ changed to an unormalized range when using the _bm25_ ranking feature.
+Note that the relevance score which is normalized in the range [0,1] for the default rank profile using _nativeRank_ changed to an un-normalized range when using the _bm25_ ranking feature.

 In order to align with the guidelines of the [MS MARCO competition](http://www.msmarco.org/leaders.aspx),